North Beach · San Francisco · Est. 1907

 The San Francisco Planning Commission holds a duly noticed public hearing on December 4, 2025.
 After extensive evidence is presented regarding the as-built condition, architectural feasibility, and public benefit, the vote results in a 3–3 tie — constituting a procedural denial, not a merits-based determination.

 Owners appeal the Planning Commission denial to the Board of Supervisors (Files #260021 & #260022), with a hearing scheduled for April 7, 2026.
-On March 4, 2026, a new DBI complaint (202652191) is filed — this time alleging "unlawful removal of three dwelling units."
-On March 11, 2026, DBI conducts the first interior inspection of the property since the owners' 2021 purchase.
-Proceedings are ongoing.

 The Planning Record